Supreme Court weighs vaccine rules affecting more than 80M - NewsBreak

 Keeping the vaccine mandate for health care workers on hold "will likely result in hundreds or thousands of deaths and serious illnesses from COVID-19 that could otherwise be prevented,” Prelogar wrote.

-Nearly 207 million Americans, 62.3% of the population, are fully vaccinated, and more than a third of the country has received a booster shot, including the nine justices.
+Nearly 207 million Americans, 62.3% of the population, are fully vaccinated, and more than a third of those have received booster shots, including the nine justices.

 The court said Friday that Justice Sonia Sotomayor would not be on the bench with her colleagues, opting instead to take part remotely from her office at the court.
 Sotomayor, who has had diabetes since childhood, has been the only justice who wore a mask to previous argument sessions in the courtroom.
 Two of the six lawyers arguing were also participating remotely by telephone, at least one because of a positive COVID-19 test.

-Note: This story has been corrected, subbing the 7th paragraph, beginning, Nearly 207, to make it one-third of those fully vaccinated have also received boosters.